-The Vodafone Americas Foundation supports U.S. and international nonprofit organizations to develop and utilize wireless and mobile technology to save lives, improve the community, increase opportunities for learning, and promote health, safety, and sustainability.
-Complex issues can be addressed with simple and innovative solutions.
+The Vodafone Americas Foundation supports nonprofit organizations to develop and utilize connected solutions that increase opportunities for learning, promote health, safety, and sustainability, and save lives.
 We believe technology can be the bridge between the resources available and those in need.
 The programs we support take advantage of innovative tools to improve society by connecting, educating, and empowering individuals.
 The services they provide are scalable, adaptable, accessible, and resourceful.

 Strengthening the Global Development Sector

-The Vodafone Americas Foundation seeks programs that foster collaboration and knowledge sharing to strengthen the field of mobile and wireless technology for social benefit.
-We support convenings, research, information sharing and programs that provide tools to engage and advance the field as a whole.
+The Vodafone Americas Foundation invests in the power of wireless to connect individuals with resources for better lives.
+We support research, information sharing and programs that provide tools to engage and advance the field as a whole.
 Technology is the backbone of connectivity.
 In order for us to form a better society, people must share ideas, skills, and resources.
 We invest in the power of wireless to connect individuals to each other in order to distribute both services and information, with the ultimate goal of bettering humanity.

 - Seva Sustainable Sanitation – A mobile-based, self-diagnosing technology for wastewater treatment systems empower local community members to operate and maintain sanitation in areas that lack sufficient infrastructure.